A toolset for single nucleotide polymorphism (SNP) and copy number variant (CNV) whole-genome association studies.

 on processing EEG signals from EDF files.
 Still under-development,

-there is currently no documentation: contact us if you are interested.
+with documentation to be added shortly: contact us if you are interested.

 Genebook is designed to create simple web-based databases that provide